0xPolygonID/issuer-node/README.md

 ### Creating Claim/Credentials

-We're going to create a KYCAgeCredential claim base off the following (KYC Age Credential Schema)[https://raw.githubusercontent.com/iden3/claim-schema-vocab/main/schemas/json/KYCAgeCredential-v3.json]
+We're going to create a KYCAgeCredent0ial claim based off the following [KYC Age Credential Schema](https://raw.githubusercontent.com/iden3/claim-schema-vocab/main/schemas/json/KYCAgeCredential-v3.json

-But before we can create a claim, we need to know the identity of the service/person we are generating this for.
+But before we can create a claim, we need to know the identifier of the service/person we are generating this for.
 We can get the id from the Polygon ID and copy it to our clipboard.

 !["ID Within Polygon ID App"](/docs/polygonid-app-id.png)